elcicd/el-CICD-docs/README.md

 Continuous Delivery (CD) is where the source code is always in a state where the artifacts produced by CI are deployable.
 CICD systems almost without exception use automated deployment to a Dev environment after the CI process has completed to verify the software as built is indeed deployable, thus demonstrating the minimum requirements of CICD have been met.

-In a CD system, the start of subsequent deployments to downstream environments are strictly manual; i.e. after the automated deployment to Dev, all downstream environments through production are initiated and approved through direct human intervention.
+In a CD system, initiating subsequent deployments to downstream environments are strictly manual; i.e. after the automated deployment to Dev, all downstream environments through Prod are initiated and approved through direct human intervention.
 The idea behind this is that while the software **can** be delivered, it might not be **ready** to be delivered.
 Perhaps the software hasn’t cleared QA to be passed to UAT, or perhaps the operations team only wants to perform performance testing after the UAT team has signed off on the final implementation.

 After a  responsible resource has given their final approval for promotion to the next environment, deployment is fully automated.
 The deployment configuration should be defined by artifacts versioned and pulled from an SCM, and then applied during deployment.